Frequently Asked Questions

 According to the state of Michigan, you are not permitted to transport wood from downstate Michigan or any other state into the Upper Peninsula.
 Wood for bonfires is available at several locations around Paradise and at the resort.
-To purchase wood at the resort, a self serve rack is located near the recycling area and a wheelbarrow can be used to transport it right to your firepit.
+To purchase wood at the resort, a self serve rack is located near the recycling area and a wheelbarrow can be used to load the wood and transport it right to your firepit.
 If you are staying in one of the lakeshore cabins with the stone fireplace inside, artificial firelogs work great for a little ambiance.

 Can we pitch a tent?

-No tents are allowed to be set up on the grounds of Paradise Shores Cabins.
+No tents, screentents, or awnings are allowed to be set up on the grounds of Paradise Shores Cabins.
 Please see Property Grounds info on the policy page.

 What should we do on a rainy day?

 Each cabin has a few family fun games for your enjoyment if the weather isn't cooperating to be outside.
 Paradise Resort subscribes to DirectTV.
 Games like Trivial pursuit, cards, cribbage boards, spoons, boggle, Jenga, Chinese Checkers, Mousetrap, & more are distributed throughout the cabins.
 There are plenty of indoor attractions nearby as well if you venture out to explore, just ask the office for recommendations, and don't forget to look for the rainbow over Lake Superior after the rain!

 Are there roasting forks or should I whittle a stick for marshmallows?